icgc-dcc/dcc-docs/docs/download/downloading_data.md

 ```

 #### Download Data Instructions
-9. Find your data of interest in the [Data Repository](https://dcc.icgc.org/repositories) by selecting `Collaboratory` repository.
+9. Find your data of interest in the [Data Repository](https://dcc.icgc.org/repositories) by selecting `AWS` repository.
 Click on "Download Files" and download the manifest file